istio/istio/src/envoy/mixer/README.md

 ## How to enable cache for Check calls

 Check calls can be cached.
 By default, it is not enabled.
 It can be enabled by supplying non-empty "check_cache_keys" string list in the mixer filter config.
 Only these attributes in the Check request, their keys and values, are used to calculate the key for the cache lookup.
 If it is a cache hit, the cached response will be used.
-The cached response will be expired in 5 minutes by default.
-It can be overrided by supplying "check_cache_expiration_in_seconds" in the mixer filter config.
-The Check response from the mixer has an expiration field.
-If it is filled, it will be used.
-By design, the mixer will control the cache expiration time.
+The mixer will control the cache expiration.

 Following is a sample mixer filter config to enable the Check call cache:
 ```
-         "check_cache_expiration_in_seconds": "600",
          "check_cache_keys": [
               "request.host",
               "request.path",